Designing-Hope/designing-hope.github.io/content/notes.md

 ## 04. Tooling Curiosity

+- *"Rembrandt’s lighting..." <a href="https://artsandculture.google.com/entity/rembrandt/m0bskv2?categoryId=artist" class="note-highlight">learn more</a>.

+- *"Van Gogh’s impressionistic strokes..." <a href="https://artsandculture.google.com/entity/vincent-van-gogh/m07_m2" class="note-highlight">learn more</a>.

-- *"I can hear Dieter Rams in the back of my mind repeating..."* <a href="https://en.wikipedia.org/wiki/Dieter_Rams" class="note-highlight">learn more</a>.
+- *"I can hear Dieter Rams in the back of my mind repeating..."* <a href="https://artsandculture.google.com/entity/dieter-rams/m0bp_jq" class="note-highlight">learn more</a>.

 ## 08. Building Community

 - *"I often treat my role as designer like that of Atlas..."* <a href="https://en.wikipedia.org/wiki/Atlas_(mythology)" class="note-highlight">mythology</a>.

 - *The word community comes from the Latin word communis..."* <a href="https://www.merriam-webster.com/dictionary/community" class="note-highlight">etymology</a>.

+## Acknowledgments

+- Learn more from my incredible colleagues & collaborators at <a href="https://www.journeygroup.com/" class="note-highlight">Journey Group</a>.